IATI/D-Portal/ctrack/README.md

 Installing Node
 ===============

-sudo apt-get install nodejs-legacy
+../bin/getapts

-Will work on debian systems, however the version may be old and any problems you encounter with node are probably solved by update to a recent version which is best done by an install from source.
-I recomend v0.10.24 which is current and tested with this code.
+Will work on debian systems, by adding a newer PPA for node and then installing from there.
+You may prefer to install from source rather than add random PPAs.
+See the nodejs site for how to do this.

 Building